 A young man in his mid-twenties stepped forward behind a group of people.
 He was about the same size as Kiyro.
-His brown hair was styled nicely in a way that fit well with his outfit: a blue jeans with an unbuttoned collared shirt.
+His brown hair was styled nicely and fit well with his outfit: a pair of blue jeans with an unbuttoned collared shirt.
 Underneath his shirt was a black hugging top that stuck to him like glue.

 “Alex?” said Eve with a surprised tone.